Dhanushonion/MLhackathon/README.md

 ## 3. Future Improvements

-If I had another week, I would focus on overcoming the state-space limitation:
+If I had another week, I would focus on overcoming :

 1.  **Massively Scale DQN Training:** Train the DQN for 100,000 to 500,000 episodes to allow the network to converge properly.
 2.  **HMM as a Feature:** Feed the 26-value probability vector from the HMM *directly into the DQN* as part of the state.
 This would allow the network to learn *how much to trust* the HMM's advice, rather than using a fixed 60/40 split.